Shashikala Siriwardene: International career

 Siriwardene made her ODI debut against West Indies at Kingstown, St. Vincent in March 2003 at the age of 18 after being selected to the national pool in 2002.
 She took 2–20 and also scored a brisk 29 in that match, which was ultimately won by the Sri Lankans.
 Her international debut came at a time when women's cricket in Sri Lanka was not under the control of Sri Lanka Cricket Board until 2006.

-She was part of the Sri Lankan side which became runnersup to India in the inaugural edition of the Women's Asia Cup in 2004.
+She was part of the Sri Lankan side which became runners-up to India in the inaugural edition of the Women's Asia Cup in 2004.
 Her best bowling figures of 4–11 was recorded against Pakistan in the 2005–06 Women's Asia Cup in Karachi.
 Other notable performances include her 4–34 also against Pakistan in the 2006–07 Women's Asia Cup.

 She made her debut World Cup appearance during the 2005 Women's Cricket World Cup.
 She was first appointed as the captain of the national team in December 2005.
 She made her captaincy debut at the age of 20 years in a group stage match against Pakistan as part of the 2005–06 Women's Asia Cup at Karachi which Sri Lanka eventually won by 14 runs.
 At the age of 20 years and 317 days, she became the youngest ever captain of Sri Lanka women's cricket team in WODIs as well as became the third youngest captain in Women's One Day Internationals.

 She went onto captain the national team from 2005 to 2009 and then she pursued her second captaincy stint from 2010 to 2014.
-Under her captaincy, Sri Lanka emerged as runnersup in 2005–06 Women's Asia Cup, 2006 Women's Asia Cup, 2008 Women's Asia Cup to India in the finals.
+Under her captaincy, Sri Lanka emerged as runners-up in 2005–06 Women's Asia Cup, 2006 Women's Asia Cup, 2008 Women's Asia Cup to India in the finals.

 She captained the side at the 2009 Women's Cricket World Cup where Sri Lanka failed to win a single game and was knocked out of the tournament.
 She was controversially axed from the Sri Lankan side for the 2009 ICC Women's World Twenty20 due to below par performances under her captaincy at the 2009 50 over World Cup.
 However, she was reinstated as captain of the Sri Lankan side after the 2009 ICC T20 World Cup and led the Sri Lankan side at the home T20 World Cup in 2012.
 She made her WT20I debut against West Indies in Caribbean on 21 April 2010.